Last Updated on August 29, 2020

 You may also find tablets more palatable.
 CBD can have a strong, earthy, and sometimes bitter flavor that not everyone enjoys.
 However, there are also pros and cons of each ingestion method.

 A year ago, you would be forgiven for not knowing what CBD was.
 Today, it is everywhere.
-Many people purchase it through a licensed retailer, like NuLeaf Naturals, Fab CBD, or Lazarus Naturals.
+Many people purchase it through a licensed retailer, like NuLeaf Naturals, Charlottes Web, or Joy Organics.
 CBD is also available in foods, creams, cosmetics, candles, vitamins, lubricants, extracts, supplements, smoothies, oils, and more.

 It is borderline impossible to say why so many people are turning to CBD.
 At the simplest level, it could be that it is an effective and relaxing product that comes with few side effects.
 Users don’t have to worry about a mind-altering state.
 Instead, they can experience the same soothing sensation they would feel after a yoga or meditation quickly.